 Doughs that contain high levels of salt or sugar will therefore need longer proving times or larger quantities or special strains of yeast.

 Yeast multiplies very quickly in dough during fermentation, reaching a peak once a critical amount of the sugar has been exhausted.
 They are all destroyed in the heat of the oven during baking, but their flavorful by-products remain.

 Unlike yeast, baking soda is a chemical leavening agent which is more used in cakes than in bread.
 It is the chemical sodium bicarbonate, which produces carbon dioxide when mixed with an acid ingredient and a liquid.

 This carbon dioxide then aerates a dough or batter much like yeast does.

-The reaction occurs as soon as the baking soda comes into contact with liquid, and so it is important to bake it as soon as possible after mixing to contain as much of the gas as possible in the batter.
+The reaction occurs as soon as the baking soda comes into contact with liquid, so it is important to bake it as soon as possible after mixing to contain as much of the gas as possible in the batter.

 Baking powder is essentially a more convenient form of baking soda and is often used in quick breads.
-It combines sodium bicarbonate with an acidic ingredient – usually cream of tartar – so that all is needed to start the reaction is the addition of a liquid.
+It combines sodium bicarbonate with an acidic ingredient – usually cream of tartar – so that all that is needed to start the reaction is the addition of a liquid.

 To ensure that the reaction does not occur prematurely in humid environments, a filler material is also added that acts as a moisture absorbent.
 This is usually a food-derived starch such as potato starch.

-Sufficient baking powder or baking soda must be added into a cake or cookie mix to give it an airy texture.
+Sufficient baking powder or baking soda must be added to a cake or cookie mix to give it an airy texture.
 Too much however can lead to the final product having a slightly bitter flavor.